 \subsection{Planes of Satellites}

-Over the past decade, the ``plane of satellite'' question---i.e., whether satellite systems around MW-like galaxies preferentially form a co-rotating planar structure---has raised much discussion \citep[see review by][]{Pawlowski2018}.
+Over the past decade, the ``plane-of-satellites'' question---i.e., whether satellite systems around MW-like galaxies preferentially form a corotating planar structure---has raised much discussion \citep[see review by][]{Pawlowski2018}.
 Detailed studies have been done on three satellite systems: the MW, M31, and Centaurus\,A \citep[e.g.,][]{1204.5176,1307.6210,1503.05599}.
 Additionally, statistical analysis using SDSS data has been done by several groups.
-In this work, we present an analysis similar to that in \citet{1407.8178} and \citet{Phillips2015}.
-A more detailed analyses is expected in Stage III of the SAGA Survey.
+In this work, we present an analysis similar to that in \citet{1407.8178}, \citet{2015MNRAS.449.2576C}, and \citet{Phillips2015}.
+A more detailed analysis is expected in Stage III of the SAGA Survey.

-For each SAGA system, we identify all the satellite pairs (a pair is any two satellites of the same host) and calculate the ``opening angle'' with respect to their host galaxy.
-An opening angle of 0$^\circ$ indicates the two satellites in a pair are on diametrically opposite sides, while an opening angle of 180$^\circ$ indicates they are on the same side of the host and have exactly the same position angle.
-For each satellite pair, we check if their spectroscopic velocities have a co-rotating signature, that is, whether the two satellites are moving toward the opposite (same) direction with respect to the host when the opening angle is less (greater) than 90$^\circ$.
-We plot the fraction of pairs that have the co-rotating signature as a function of opening angle in \autoref{fig:sat_coroating_pairs}.
+For each SAGA system, we identify all of the satellite pairs (a pair is any two satellites of the same host) and calculate the ``opening angle'' with respect to their host galaxy.
+An opening angle of 0$^\circ$ indicates that the two satellites in a pair are on diametrically opposite sides, while an opening angle of 180$^\circ$ indicates that they are on the same side of the host and have exactly the same position angle.
+For each satellite pair, we check whether their spectroscopic velocities have a corotating signature, that is, whether the two satellites are moving toward the opposite (same) direction with respect to the host when the opening angle is less (greater) than 90$^\circ$.
+We plot the fraction of pairs that have the corotating signature as a function of opening angle in \autoref{fig:sat_coroating_pairs}.
 We only consider satellites that have a velocity difference with respect to their respective hosts greater 25\,\kms.